 I wish I could give you definitive answers to all of these questions, but the reality is that while you can do some homework, ultimately, each cat’s unique history and personality will determine the outcome.

 Ideally, we’d all like our cats to be best buddies who play together, groom each other, and snuggle together.
 Some cats will bond like that, others will get along but may not ever become close friends, and some cats are confirmed only cats who will never accept a companion.
-While there is no guaranteed outcome, there are things you can consider when adding a new cat to the family.
+While there is no guarantee that two cats will get along, there are things you can consider when adding a new cat to the family.

 A cat close in age to your resident cat may be a better match than one that’s much younger or much older.
 Young cats do better with a playmate close to their own age.
 They will get frustrated with a senior cat who prefers napping to playing.
 Conversely, a senior cat may not appreciate a young cat or kitten disrupting her golden years.